*This post contains affiliate links.

 Recommended Ages: 13-21

 Do you dream of having your own chemistry lab?
 One you don’t need to clean afterwards?
 That’s just what you get with Chemist!
 With Chemist you get your own virtual chemistry lab.
 Experiment with various lab equipment, procedures, and over 200 chemical reagents all with complete freedom.
 You’ll never have to buy chemicals or clean up afterwards.
-This is a must have app for High School – College age students.
+This is a must have app for high school and college age students.

 - Best Science-based App – MacWorld